 A botanical is defined as a substance derived from plants that is used for a medical or cosmetic purpose, and as such contain active ingredients.
 Applying herbs to your skin can potentially cause negative effects as well as the positive ones you are looking for, so as with any skin product if it does cause unwanted side effects the advice would be to stop using it.
-Many herbs are only available for a short season each year, check out our post Drying Wild Herbs and Flowers so you can have them available to you all year.
+Many botanicals are only available for a short season each year, check out our post Drying Wild Herbs and Flowers so you can have them available to you all year.

-Just about everyone can identify a blackberry bush, but less people are aware of the curative properties of it's leaves.
+Just about everyone can identify a blackberry bush, but less people are aware of the curative properties of it’s leaves.
 Used for centuries as an anti-inflammatory both externally and internally, the astringent leaves have been used to treat wounds, bruises, swelling, eczema, burns and insect bites.
-Recent studies suggest it may help fight skin aging due to it's elastin and collagen promoting properties - time to get gathering those leaves!
+Recent studies suggest that this botanical may help fight skin aging due to it’s elastin and collagen promoting properties – time to get gathering those leaves!

 The anti-bacterial, antiseptic, and anti-inflammatory properties of burdock root make it a fabulous herbal remedy for a whole range of chronic skin conditions, including eczema, psoriasis and acne.
 Also believed to benefit dry and mature skin, it is another herb which is hailed as having ant-aging skin properties, and is used both externally, and internally to treat a whole host of health complaints.

 Calendula, more commonly know as the Marigold is a beautiful, edible flower which has a long history of being used in skin preparations.
 Believed to brighten the skin, and prevent blemishes, it is also used in wound healing, treating bruises, and burns, as well as skin infections and is known to be both nourishing and moisturising to skin.
 It has antiseptic, antibacterial and antiviral properties, and is believed to discourage the formation of scar tissue.
-Said to be one of the best herbs for healing problem skin.
+Said to be one of the best botanicals for healing problem skin.
 It is also often added to hair rinses, where it brings out golden highlights.

 Chamomile is well known for it’s calming properties, and these extend to the skin.
 It has the power to reduce redness, itchiness, puffiness and swelling, and reportedly reduces the appearance of fine lines and wrinkles.
 This anti-irritant and anti-inflammatory herb is perfect to add to bath products where it will also help to ease muscle tension and stress.
 Traditionally used to whiten skin, and to add golden highlights to hair.

 Elder Flowers are mildly astringent, and are said to be of particular benefit for mature skin and people suffering from problem skin.
 Used for centuries to reduce skin inflammation, it is also used to fade freckles, skin blemishes and age spots.
-It is also reportedly a great herb to use to treat sunburn.
+This botanical is also reportedly a great herb to use to treat sunburn.